-14 Funniest Super Bowl Car Commercials Of All Time
+15 Funniest Super Bowl Car Commercials Of All Time

 Overprotective dads, Prius car chases, and a Mustang driver left out in the cold.

-When millions of us settle down this weekend to watch Super Bowl LII, there will be much more to see than just the competition between the Philadelphia Eagles and the New England Patriots.
-As always, Super Bowl commercials are a highlight of the big game, with companies dumping their best talent and biggest budgets in order to grab viewers’ attention in between the action.
+When millions of us settle down this weekend to watch the Super Bowl, there will be much more to see than just four quarters of gridiron action.
+As always, Super Bowl commercials are a highlight of the big game, with companies dumping their best talent and biggest budgets in order to grab viewers’ attention between the action.

-This year is no exception.
-Automakers are plunging in headlong; Kia, for instance, will use its Super Bowl ad to show off the all-new Stinger, while Mercedes-Benz will give viewers the chance to win a new AMG C43 coupe.
-While we’re still a few weeks away from seeing what car companies will offer up this year, we decided to take a quick look back at the funniest Super Bowl car ads in recent memory.
+This year is no exception, with plenty of action expected from a plethora of automakers such as Hyundai, Audi, Porsche, and others.
+However, now is a great time to take a look back through recent years at some of the funniest spots that arguably stole the show.

 Honda: "A New Truck to Love"